wangwei407/-GSOC2016-MUGQIC_PIPELINES--FLOWCHART-CREATOR-/readme.md

 ## Synopsis (max 150 words)

 Start your proposal with a short summary of the project, designed to convince the reviewer to read the rest of the proposal.
+Flowchart Creator is a automatically flowchart generator for MUGQIC_PIPELINE, which

 ##  Benefits to Community (max 250 words)